-The vessel entered fourth and final stage of factory sea trails in landfills Baltic Sea and Atlantic waters in August 2015.
-The final testing phase will include inter-agency and interdepartmental testing of the design equipment.
+The vessel entered the fourth and final stage of factory sea trails in landfills Baltic Sea and Atlantic waters in August 2015.
+The final testing phase included inter-agency and interdepartmental testing of the design equipment.

 The deck is equipped with a helipad to support air rescue operations by a single helicopter.

-The maritime search-and-rescue vessel is equipped with underwater communication systems, navigation complex, search equipment, as well as hydrological measuring equipment.
+The maritime search-and-rescue vessel is equipped with underwater communication systems, navigation complex, search equipment and hydrological measuring equipment.

 This project forms part of our recent analysis and forecasts of the global naval submarines market available from our business information platform Strategic Defence Intelligence.
 For more information click here or contact us: EMEA: +44 20 7936 6783; Americas: +1 415 439 4914; Asia Pacific: +61 2 9947 9709 or via email.